LIV2/GottaGoFastRAM2000/README.md

 \* U2 buffers the cards generated DTACK and OVR signals - In a pinch this can be left out but you will run into problems with the A2091 and some other devices so it is best to fit this and save yourself the headache

 ## Troubleshooting
-* Symptom: System does not boot, the power LED does not change brightness
+* **Symptom**: System does not boot, the power LED does not change brightness
-  Solution: Possible incorrect orientation/faulty ic in U2 - check orientation and/or remove this IC and try again
+  **Solution**: Possible incorrect orientation/faulty ic in U2 - check orientation and/or remove this IC and try again

+* **Symptom**: My bridgeboard doesn't work when this card is installed
+  **Solution**: The bridgeboard needs 512K of the 8MB expansion space for its own use, you will need to move the ram board to the leftmost slot and I recommend flashing the [6MB Firmware](https://github.com/LIV2/GottaGoFastRAM2000/raw/master/Binary/gottagofast2000-6MB.jed) to maximise the amount of memory offered when used with the bridgeboard